colbycarter/Data_Science_Portfolio/README.md

 7. _Research Design_.
 Research on areas of opportunity for using data and algorithms to assist with real-world problems like transit congestion and crime prevention.

-Thank you for visiting,

-Colby Carter

-MIDS (anticipated Spring 2019)